 Account Maintenance Controls.
 Enhanced authentication controls are applied for account maintenance activities performed or requested by members or users.

-Transaction Value, Frequency and Timing Controls.
-Transaction controls such as transaction value limits, restrictions on devices for adding payment recipients, limits on the number of transactions allowed per day and allowable payment windows are applied for certain account and digital banking services.
+Transaction Value, Frequency, and Timing Controls.
+Transaction controls such as transaction value limits, restrictions on devices for adding payment recipients, limits on the number of transactions allowed per day, and allowable payment windows are applied for certain accounts and digital banking services.

 Limit on Log-in Attempts.
-The number of log-in submissions over a set timeframe are applied for correct and incorrect log-in attempts from the same user or from different users from the same IP address.
+The maximum number of log-in submissions over a set timeframe is applied for incorrect log-in attempts from the same user or from different users from the same IP address.

 Incorrect Log-in Attempts.
-Members and users are locked out of accounts after a certain number of log-in attempts.
+Members and users are locked out of accounts after a certain number of failed log-in attempts.
 Passwords are reset only after requiring strong authentication.

 Application Timeouts.
-Members and users are re-authenticated after a period of inactivity within a service or system.
+Members and users must be re-authenticated after a period of inactivity within a service or system.

 Automatic Suspension or De-provisioning of User Credentials.
 System controls are in place to de-provision or suspend access credentials after a certain period of account inactivity.

 Revocation of Access.
-Fraud detection and controls are in place to conduct additional review of certain transactions to report suspicious activity, including the right to revoke access to services such as (but limited to) P2P or remote deposit capture (RDC).
+Fraud detection and controls are in place to conduct additional review of certain transactions to report suspicious activity, including the right to revoke access to services such as (but not limited to) P2P or remote deposit capture (RDC).

 Notification to Security Administrators of Change in User Status.
-System administrators are informed in a timely manner of changes to user status.
+System administrators are informed promptly of changes to user status.

 Member Controls.